right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 - Endurance (able to catch prey; in modern times this is emotional endurance)
 - Social relaxation (Conserving energy for the hunt)
 - Ability to reflexively respond to aggressors (conveyed through stories)
-- Calculated thought patterns (able to plan in advance and have goals)
+- Calculated thought patterns (able to plan in advance and have goals)- Goal-oriented (Prey drive and quick decision-making skills)

----

-# CHASE HUGHES

-- Goal-oriented (Prey drive and quick decision-making skills)
 - Motivated toward reward, not away from negative consequences
 - Motivated to protect peers and assist them in their success/hunting
 - Physical strength and power (communicated through body language alone)